adamwitwer/hydrawise-watcher/README.md

 # 🌿 Hydrawise Watcher

-A lightweight Python service that runs on a Raspberry Pi and emails you when a Hydrawise irrigation zone completes its watering cycle.
+A lightweight Python service that runs on a Raspberry Pi and emails you when a Hydrawise ([API docs](https://www.hunterirrigation.com/support/hydrawise-api-information)) irrigation zone completes its watering cycle.

 ## 🔧 Features